 You know your business is going places, but does your website communicate that in more than one language?
-When the time comes to translate your site into different languages, you should know which multilingual content management system (CMS) is right for you.
-And if you think you’re already using one of the top CMS platforms for your website localization initiative, it may be time to re-evaluate.
+When the time comes to translate your site into different languages, you need to know which multilingual content management system (CMS) is right for you.
+There are many particulars you should consider when choosing a multilingual CMS.

-It’s easy to take yourself global.
-Just book a flight, get on the plane and hope you’re not in for a bumpy ride.
-But taking your website global?
-You’re in for a learning curve there.
-And if you don’t understand your needs and options, you may never reach your destination.
-To find the best multilingual CMS for your business, start by considering whether it works with your business needs.
+Taking your website global isn’t easy.
+There are many hurdles and potential roadblocks that can slow progress if you’re not clear about what you need.
+To find the best multilingual CMS for your business, start by considering if it works with your business needs.
 Do you need internationally friendly forms or time zone-aware scheduling?
 Will your data be stored safely once it’s translated?
-And what about localization/internationalization?
-Was the CMS designed with this in mind so that updates become easily scalable?
+Was the CMS designed with localization/internationalization in mind so updates are easily scalable?

-Unless you’re a tech guru or already familiar with some of these aspects, you may not have the answers—but that’s what we’re here for.
+Unless you’re a tech wiz or familiar with some of these aspects, you may not have the answers — but that’s why we’re here.
 Simplify your search for a good multilingual CMS by looking for the following features:

 Global Site Architecture

-The system should generate country sites easily and designate what needs to be translated regionally, globally or not at all.
+The system should generate country sites easily and designate what needs to be translated, whether that’s regionally or globally.

 Multilingual Content Management

-You’ve spent a great deal of time creating your brand.
-You can’t risk muddying it with poor translation efforts or diminished collaboration when you go global.
+You’ve spent a great deal of time creating your brand, and when you go global, you’ll want that to show with quality translations and enhanced collaboration.
 Multilingual content management ensures you maintain a unified brand message across all content, in all languages.
 With complete unicode support, the CMS will display, edit and manipulate any language accurately, while supporting all characters from every language (especially Arabic, Japanese and Russian).
 What’s more, a localization-ready CMS improves collaboration among team members, with scalable edits and updates across languages, even for the smallest web or marketing teams.

 API Integration or CMS Translation Connector

-Your multi language CMS should save you time and potentially eliminate manual handoffs for localization.
-It should be built in a way that allows you and your translation partner to easily pull and push web content automatically via an API integration or CMS connector without having to resort to copy and paste or exporting and importing source and translated content.
+Your multi-language CMS should save you time and could eliminate manual handoffs for localization.
+It should be built in a way that allows you and your translation partner to easily pull and push web content automatically via an application programming interface (API) integration or CMS connector without having to resort to copy and paste or exporting and importing source and translated content.

 To make your quest for the right multilingual content management system a little easier, we’ve narrowed your options down to the top open-source and proprietary systems worth considering.